Nima-Khodabandelou/Notes/notes.md

  Java-specific

- stream-based protocol -> looks up and refers to remote objects
+ stream-based protocol -> looks up and refers to remote objs

- requires both client and server to use objects
+ requires both client and server to use objs

  wire level -> runs under RMI and over TCP/IP
 ##